MarkBind/markbind/docs/userGuide/syntax/questions.md

 <variable name="code">{{ blanksQuestion }}</variable>
 </include>

 By default, if the question has yet to be answered correctly, intermediate results will be shown beside each blank.
-You can specify a `hide-intermediate-result` attribute to avoid this behvaiour (i.e. hide the result of each blank upon incorrect attempts).
+You can specify a `no-intermediate-result` attribute to avoid this behvaiour (i.e. hide the result of each blank upon incorrect attempts).

 <box type="tip" seamless>